looker-open-source/block-cortex-sap/README.md

 <h2><span style="color:#2d7eea">Required Customizations</span></h2>

->   ❕ Constant Values are configured during the Marketplace Installation process.
-To make changes to these values, please use the Marketplace "Manage" screen.
+>   ❕ Required Constant Values are configured during the Installation process

 - **Connection**: In the manifest.lkml file, update the value of the CONNECTION_NAME constant and Client ID.